Elytrum – Meaning, Definition, Synonyms and Antonyms

 - The hard Elytrum protected the beetle from predators, acting as a shield against attacks.

-- After studying the insect’s anatomy, the entomologist observed that the Elytrum was well-suited for the beetle’s environment.
+- After studying the insect’s anatomy, the entomologist noted that the Elytrum was well-suited for the beetle’s environment.

 Elytrum Synonyms: